 The ethos behind everything we design is that it should enhance your horse’s freedom of movement, strengthen your communication and allow you to achieve better results.
-We have proved scientifically that the right tack plays a part in the process of improving performance.
+Read about our scientific testing protocol and why it’s so important here

 Our product designer

-I really want to know the facts and not just base my designs on opinions or guess work,” she explains.
 “It’s about harnessing technology to a very traditional and largely craft-based industry.
-Cutting-edge testing equipment and software means I can see the effect of tack on a horse in movement.
-A combination of pressure-mapping and gait-analysis is particularly insightful as together they show cause and effect in motion.
+Cutting-edge testing equipment and software means I can see the effect of tack on a horse in motion.
+A combination of pressure-mapping and gait-analysis shows cause and effect in motion.
 When results synchronize, you know you’re on to something - it’s ground-breaking and very exciting. ”

 Vanessa teamed up with international dressage rider Daniel Timson to develop the first Fairfax Saddle – the Monoflap Dressage.
 Collaborations with more world-class riders followed, including Team GBR member and medallist Gareth Hughes, his wife Rebecca Hughes, multi-Olympic medal winner Andrew Hoy, World Silver medallist Harry Meade and Olympic Silver medallist Spencer Wilton.